Secure CheckoutPersonal information is secured with SSL technology.

 - Academic Press

 Sevil Acar joined the School of Applied Disciplines at Boğaziçi University in September 2018.
-Previously she acted as the Director of the Centre for Energy and Environment Research and the Chair of the Economics Department at Altınbaş University.
+She has acted as the director of the Centre for Energy and Environment Research and the chair of the Economics Department at Altınbaş University.
 Her research focuses on environmental and resource economics, particularly on natural capital accounting, sustainable development indicators, climate change, and the resource curse.
 Dr. Sevil is a lead author for the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) Regional Assessment for Europe and Central Asia.
 Her articles appeared in Structural Change and Economic Dynamics, Ecological Economics, International Review of Environmental and Resource Economics, Ecological Indicators, Energy Policy, and Journal of Environment & Development.

 Ebru Voyvoda teaches in the Department of Economics at Middle East Technical University.
 She earned her Ph.D. in Economics from Bilkent University.
 Her research interests include applied general equilibrium modelling for policy analysis, quantitative methods in macro-economic models, and economic growth.
 She has written for Economic Modeling, Middle East Development Journal, and the Journal of Policy Modeling, among others.